 Paul came close to missing that opportunity.
-Ian Rumbles, the local 4-H director with ministry of agriculture Essex office. suggested Paul enter because he had won in 4-H competitions.
+Rumbles, the local 4-H director with ministry of agriculture Essex office. suggested Paul enter because he had won in 4-H competitions.

-But Paul didn't get busy until two days before the. deadline when his mother, sour photo shiring Mrs. Leo Shanahan, urged him to create an entry.
+But Paul didn't get busy until two days before the. deadline when his mother, who have the deadline when his mother, which was a supplied to the deadline when his mother, which was a supplied to the deadline when his mother when his him to create an entry.
 With family suggestions, Paul painted a wreath with sprigs of wheat behind it and the fruits of Essex county in it, using colour pencil and pen.